On this page:

 3 |

-This course introduces water legislation in Alberta and Canada and how regulations and policies are implemented across jurisdictions, governing bodies and project types.
+Water, Governance and Law introduces you to water legislation in Alberta and Canada, and how regulations and policies are implemented across jurisdictions, governing bodies and project types.
 Various water governance approaches and theories will also be explored.
-Specific project case studies and industry and government speakers will complement your theory classes.
+Your theory classes will be complimented by specific project case-studies, and industry and government speakers.
 Pre-requisites:

 |